 The documentary

-Based on his multi-award winning short, activist filmmaker Robbie Kruithoff explores the architects fueling this conflict, their growing influence, and the hidden trail of victims left in their wake.
-The film dispels the traditional villainization of politicians and media figures while revealing the real decision-makers, power brokers, and arbiters of this modern-day crusade.
+Based on his multi-award-winning short film, activist filmmaker Robbie Kruithoff explores the architects fueling this conflict, their growing influence, and the hidden trail of victims left in their wake.

 Things We Shouldn't Talk About is a fiscally sponsored project of the The Gotham.
 Visit our fiscal sponsors page to learn more and donate.
 You will receive a letter acknowledging your gift to the The Gotham on behalf of the project.
 Since The Gotham is a non-profit organization, your donation may be deducted from your taxes as a charitable contribution under section 501(c)(3) of the Internal Revenue Service code.